 Mosquito larvae can be found living and developing in areas of still, standing water.
-They have a large head and thorax, and a worm-like abdomen.
+They have large heads and thoraxes, and worm-like abdomens.
 The mosquito larvae move throughout the water in a distinctive wiggly manner.
-Adult mosquitoes have very narrow bodies, long thin legs, transparent wings, and long proboscises that they use to draw liquids from their food sources.
-They are fairly small in size, growing to be between 1/4 and 3/8th of an inch in length; their bodies are gray with white stripes on their abdomen and are covered in iridescent scales that are silver, green, or blue.
+Adult mosquitoes have very narrow bodies, long, thin legs, transparent wings, and long proboscises that they use to draw liquids from their food sources.
+They are fairly small in size, growing to be between 1/4 and 3/8 of an inch in length.
+Their bodies are gray with white stripes on their abdomens and are covered in iridescent scales that are silver, green, or blue.

 Where are mosquitoes found?

-Areas of standing water attract large populations of mosquitoes.
+Areas of standing water around Quad City properties attract large populations of mosquitoes.
 This is because areas of standing water, either small or large, are where the females lay their eggs and the larvae develop into adults.
 Examples of standing water that attract mosquitoes include:

 What do mosquitoes eat?

 Both male and female mosquitoes feed on plant nectar and plant juices.
-However, it is only the female that bites in order to feed on blood; she requires the protein that is found in blood to create her eggs.
-Mosquitoes are more than just a nuisance, they can carry and transmit a good number of diseases and pathogens to both people and animals; examples include the West Nile virus, the Zika virus, Chikungunya fever, canine heartworm, and malaria.
+However, it is only the female that bites in order to feed on blood, as she requires the protein that is found in blood to create her eggs.
+Mosquitoes are more than just a nuisance, they can carry and transmit a good number of diseases and pathogens to both people and animals.
+Examples include the West Nile virus, the Zika virus, Chikungunya fever, canine heartworm, and malaria.

 DIY mosquito prevention and control tips

 Mosquitoes live and breed outside and are constantly traveling to find food sources.
 Because of this, it is impossible to completely eradicate mosquitoes from your property.
-The good news is that there are some things that you can do to make your property less appealing to these biting insects.
+The good news is that there are some things that you can do to make your property less appealing to these biting insects, such as:

 Keep grass cut short, and cut back vegetation from the edges of your property.